Maits27/Computational_syntax/README.md

 * Testing: The model will be tested on the test file of the dataset, making use of the rest of the data to train the model.
 * Evaluation Metrics: The accuracy of the model will be reported, with a detailed error analysis provided.
 This will include an examination of the types of errors made.

+**IMPORTANT:** All the error analysis of the in-domain part is located in the Jupiter Notebook *resultAnalysis.ipynb* in the root directory of this project.

 ### Out-of-Domain Results

 After the in-domain experiments, the model will be tested on out-of-domain data from Twitter.
 * Evaluation: The evaluation will be made using the fully trained HMM for each language.
 * Domain Shift Analysis: It will be analyzed how robust the model is to domain shift.

+**IMPORTANT:** All the error analysis of the out-of-domain part is located in the Jupiter Notebook *OD_resultAnalysis.ipynb* in the root directory of this project.